 Shouldn’t you just select the best driver on the market?

-As a new golfer you want to find the most forgiving driver possible because the driver is the most difficult club to master (apologies to sand wedges everywhere!) and corralling your tee shots can be the difference between finding the fairway instead of plunking into a water hazard.
+As a new golfer, you want to find the most forgiving driver possible because the driver is the most difficult club to master (apologies to sand wedges everywhere)!
+Hitting your tee shots can be the difference between finding the fairway instead of plunking into a water hazard and carding a snowman.

-The fact that you don’t need the latest model is actually to your advantage as golf manufacturers like to slash prices on previous models as soon as they release their newest line.
+The fact that you don’t need the latest model is actually to your advantage, as golf manufacturers like to slash prices on previous models as soon as they release their newest line.
 Just like car dealers do each year as well.
 Now, we aren’t saying you have to go to your local flea market and hunt down an Old Tom Morris hand-carved wood driver (but if you do, give us a ring)!

 Let’s take a closer look at the attributes that you want to find in the best driver for beginners.

-Yes, the golf industry likes to use a lot of terms like “sweet spot” and it can be tough for beginners to wrap their minds around all of them.
+Yes, the golf industry likes to use a lot of terms like “sweet spot” and it can be tough for amateurs to wrap their minds around all of them.
 While you probably don’t have a degree from M.I.T., you can tell you that the sweet spot is precisely the optimum point on your clubhead where when you strike the ball.

 In a driver, the CG is that point of the clubhead where the weight is balanced.
 Golf club makers are finding ways to adjust this CG, by design and moveable weights, and it can make a difference in how your drives perform.